langston-barrett/souffle-lint/README.md

 ## Usage

-Just pass a list of Soufflé Datalog files to `souffle-lint lint`, or pass one on
+Pass a list of Soufflé Datalog files to `souffle-lint lint`, or pass one on
 stdin:

 ```bash